ApolloTang/react-redux-tutorial/README.md

 ------------
 foot note:
-[1] node_modules/ in each lesson is symbolically link to this directory (OSX and Linux).
+[1] node_modules/ in each lesson is symbolically linked to this directory (OSX and Linux).